 You might also be interested in the 12-week long Foundation course, successful completion of which will guarantee a place on a nominated BA Honours programme:

 Your application is just the first step in our selection process, we also invite you to an interview and review your portfolio of art and design work.
-We’ve put together some simple notes to help you prepare:

 The interview itself usually lasts about 15 minutes, but please allow an hour as this usually includes a tour of our facilities.
 We use the interview to allow us to find out more about you, to better understand your aspirations and interests and for you to learn more about us.
 The interview will explore why you want to study the subject with us, there will be no trick questions, so don't be too nervous.